What Is OCR? The Ultimate Guide

 How does OCR work?

-An OCR system is based on this set of technologies:
+An OCR software relies on a combination of technologies:

-Computer Vision: Computer vision to analyze the image and identify text shapes, lines, and characters.
+Computer vision is used to analyze the image and identify text shapes, lines, and characters.

 Natural Language Processing: Natural language processing to understand the context of the text and its information of interest.
 For example, the system needs to understand that a string of characters is a date, name, or amount in the context of the document and how to respond accordingly.